 - Opened its first shop in Shirokanedai, Tokyo.

-- Held the first exhibition "Ryushi (particles)" at Spiral Garden, Tokyo.
+- Held the first exhibition Ryushi (particle of minä perhonen) at Spiral Garden, Tokyo.

-- Renamed the brand name to "minä perhonen."
+- Renamed the brand to "minä perhonen."

 - Started to present collections in Paris.

 - Designer Akira Minagawa was awarded Mainichi Fashion Grand Prix hosted by The Mainichi Newspapers.

 Danish textile manufacturer Kvadrat released fabrics designed by Akira Minagawa.

 - Launched a clothesline named ‘minä perhonen Laundry’ which can be washed at home.

 - Opened a shop in Kyoto named ‘minä perhonen arkistot’.